 staff will complete this form themselves.)

-This COVID 19 testing programme is being led by the Department for Health and Social Care and the Scottish Government to provide asymptomatic testing in schools for staff and senior pupils.
+This COVID 19 testing programme is being led by the Department for Health and Social Care and the Scottish Government to provide asymptomatic testing in schools for staff and pupils.

 Taking part in testing is voluntary.
 There is no expectation or obligation to participate.
 Nobody should be required to undergo testing without consent, and nobody should be excluded from school if they do not wish to test.